keratoconuswebsite/keratoconuswebsite.github.io/_posts/2020-02-28-test-markdown.md

 ---
 layout: post
 title: My Personal Keratoconus Story
-subtitle: How I have found out and what i have done to prevent its developmen
+subtitle: How I have found out and what i have done to prevent its development
 gh-repo: daattali/beautiful-jekyll
 gh-badge: [star, fork, follow]
 tags: [test]